Aspen Trees: Common Problems & What To Do

 For example, the aspen is commonly affected by:

-• insect pests
+• Insect pests

-• fungal infections
+• Fungal infections

-• animal browsing and injury
+• Animal browsing and injury

-• drought and heat
+• Drought and heat

-• fire suppression and conifer growth
+• Fire suppression and conifer growth

 However, the biggest problem aspens face in an ornamental landscape is the soil it’s planted in.

-Many aspens are planted in the landscape surrounding a home (often within 10′-15′ of the foundation).
-The problem is that there’s no good soil in that area.
-When we build our homes, we excavate to put the foundation in.
+When homes are built, we excavate to put the foundation in.
 The area around it is then backfilled with the mix of material that was dug out of the hole to put in the foundation.
-This mixture isn’t topsoil and it’s certainly not what aspens need (it’s nothing like what’s found in the drainage areas of mountain climates where aspen thrive).
+This mixture isn’t topsoil and it’s certainly not what aspens need (it’s nothing like what’s found in the drainage areas of mountain climates where aspen trees thrive).

-But that’s just the beginning.
+But soil problems are just the beginning.
 Aspens need to clone themselves to stay healthy (that’s why they naturally grow in groves).
 They do this by sending out tons of “suckers,” many of which end up in spots where homeowners don’t want them.
-So, we cut them out or let the elk/deer eat them to the ground.
-Either way, the aspen can’t grow to put out more leaves that would help them combat stressors, such as insects and disease.

 As a result, aspens have the most problems of all our local plants.
 In fact, they seem to be perpetually afflicted by a new problem, no matter how many or how often treatments are applied.
 And it all starts with how and where they’ve been planted.
 When something starts out in a bad way, rarely will it improve.